mbroz2/quarkus-workshop-langchain4j/docs/docs/section-2/step-03.md

 ### Create an `ActionWorkflow`

 In cases where the feedback agents indicate car maintenance is required, we want to invoke the maintenance agent (to request maintenance).
 In cases where no maintenance is required, but a car wash is required, we want to invoke the car wash agent (to request a car wash).
-If the feedback indicates neither is required then we should act accordingly.
+If the feedback indicates neither is required then we should not run either agent.
 For this, we will need a conditional workflow.

 Create an `ActionWorkflow` which we will use for our conditional workflow, using the `carWashRequest` and `maintenanceRequest` as inputs.